How to use GPT-4o mini in python

 model="gpt-4o-mini" and call client.chat.completions.create() passing your messages array to interact with GPT-4o mini.Setup

-pip install openai Env vars
+pip install openai OPENAI_API_KEY import os

 from openai import OpenAI Examples